What You Need To Consider Before Buying A Used Car

 - Listen for unusual engine and brake noises

-- That the breaks work properly
+- Check that the breaks work properly

 3. Check the Mileage